 Plus, they’re so easy – just marinade for 15-20 minutes and grill for 2-3 minutes a side.
 Whip up some Jalapeño Corn Salad or Broccoli Salad with Bacon and Grapes and boom – dinner is served.
 So effortless and just so tasty!
 I think you’re gonna love them!

-In my opinion, this is one of the best grilled shrimp recipes.
-I’m pretty sure it has to do with this delectable shrimp marinade.
-It's made up of smoked paprika, chili powder, fresh minced garlic, lime juice, salt and pepper, olive oil, and honey (or pure maple syrup).
-The balance of smoky, sweet and citrus creates is perfect for this grilled shrimp marinade.
+The marinade is made up of smoked paprika, chili powder, fresh minced garlic, lime juice, salt and pepper, olive oil, and honey (or pure maple syrup).
+The balance of smoky, sweet and citrus creates the perfect marinade for these grilled shrimp.

-How to cook shrimp on the grill:
+How to Cook Chili Lime Shrimp on the Grill:

 - You could also use a grill basket instead of skewering… this is a good option when you’re in a hurry and want to cut down on prep time.